nickfrey/BC-transit-tracker/docs/docs/02-user-manual/01-configuration/01-routes.md

 #### Travel Time

-Under each selected stop is a "Set travel time" button.
-If you set one, it will be taken into account when displaying the countdown.
-For example, if you set a travel time of 5 minutes and a bus arrives in 15 minutes, the arrival time will be shown as 10 minutes.
+You can adjust the arrival/departure times shown on your Transit Tracker by pressing the "Set travel time" button under the stop name.
+Set the travel time to how long it takes for you to walk/bike/roll to the stop, and the times on your Transit Tracker will be adjusted accordingly.

-This is useful because now only trips that you can feasibly make will be shown.
+For example, if you set a travel time of 5 minutes, and the next bus is scheduled to arrive at the stop in 15 minutes, your Transit Tracker will display 10 minutes.
+This effectively gives you a "leave by" time and hides any trips that you would not be able to catch in time.

 ## Time Display